 DSAB meets quarterly and is an independent board with an independent chair which allows it to provide scrutiny over local adult safeguarding arrangements.
 Membership is made up of a wide range of statutory, independent and voluntary agencies and organisations.

-"We will all work together to enable people in Derbyshire to live a life free from fear, harm and abuse".
+"We will work together to enable people in Derby and Derbyshire to make choices to stay safe and to live a life free from fear, harm and abuse."

 ‘Making safeguarding personal’ is at the heart of the Derbyshire Safeguarding Adults Board, which means working with adults at risk of abuse, neglect or exploitation to ensure they are as safe as they want to be and are helped to make their own decisions.